Kopano-dev/kwmserver/README.md

 ## Build dependencies

 Make sure you have Go 1.13 or later installed.
-This assumes your GOPATH is `~/go` and you have `~/go/bin` in your $PATH and you have [Glide](https://github.com/Masterminds/glide) installed as well.
+This project uses Go Modules.

 When building, third party dependencies will tried to be fetched from the Internet if not there already.